nilpunch/massive-ecs/README.md

 ## Types Overview

+> [!NOTE]
+> Some APIs are subject to change, but overall the architecture is stable.

-You can use just them if you don't need rollback functionality:
+You can just use these types if you don't need the rollback functionality:

 - `SparseSet` - data structure containing ids, similar to `HashSet<int>`
 - `DataSet<T>` - data extension for `SparseSet`, similar to `Dictionary<int, T>`